gaga0128/handsome-flutter/source.md

   </a>
 </p>

-<a href="https://flutter.dev/">Flutter</a> is Google’s UI toolkit for building beautiful, natively compiled applications for mobile, web, and desktop from a single codebase.
+<a href="https://flutter.dev/">Flutter</a> is a mobile app SDK for building high-performance, high-fidelity, apps for iOS and Android, from a single codebase.

 If you appreciate the content 📖, support projects visibility, give 👍| ⭐| 👏

 <div style="text-align: center"><table><tr>